-Bruce Boxleitner has starred in a major motion picture franchise, numerous feature films, several popular television series, produced a major network film and TV series, performed on Broadway, and authored two science fiction novels.
-Most recently, Boxleitner joined the cast of Hallmark Channel's first-ever primetime series, "Debbie Macomber's Cedar Cove," starring opposite Andie MacDowell.
+As one of Hollywood’s leading men, Bruce Boxleitner has starred in a major motion picture franchise (“Tron”), numerous feature films, several popular TV series, produced a major network film and TV series, performed on Broadway and authored two science fiction novels.

-Boxleitner's big break occurred when he was cast opposite James Arness in the pilot for the epic TV series "How the West Was Won."
-He went on to star in the CBS series "Bring 'Em Back Alive," mini-series "East of Eden," and the television movie "The Last Convertible."
+His big break occurred when he was cast opposite James Arness in the pilot for the epic TV series “How the West Was Won.”
+He went on to star in the CBS series “Bring ‘em Back Alive,” miniseries “East of Eden” and TV movie “The Last Convertible.”

-A skilled horseman, Boxleitner utilized his talents in numerous Western TV series and films, including "The Gambler" television movie series that aired on CBS and NBC, starring opposite Kenny Rogers, "Gunsmoke V: One Man's Justice" with James Arness (Arness' final film), the CBS remake of "Red River" with Gregory Harrison, James Arness, and Laura Johnson, "Wyatt Earp: Return to Tombstone" with Hugh O'Brian, and "Down the Long Hills," based on legendary western author Louis L'Amour's novel of the same name.
+Boxleitner is also known as an actor and skilled horseman and costarred in numerous western TV series and films.
+He and Kenny Rogers filmed several “The Gambler” TV movies that aired on CBS and NBC.
+Other projects include “Gunsmoke V: One Man’s Justice” with James Arness (Arness’ final film), CBS’ remake of “Red River” with Gregory Harrison, James Arness and Laura Johnson, “Wyatt Earp: Return to Tombstone” with Hugh O’Brian and “Down the Long Hills” based on legendary western author Louis L’Amour’s novel of the same name.